mozillascience/studyGroupLessons/README.md

 In this repo, do

 ```
-git submodule add <url of your new lesson repo>
+git submodule add <url of your new lesson repo> <name to use for this lesson>
 ```

 then commit, push and pull request as usual.
 That's it!
+Please prefix the name of the submodule with the relevant language or technology, like `R-`, `python-` etc.

 ##### Pulling down lessons locally